nbicocchi/learn-microservices/modules/tools/slides/2 - Maven and Spring.md

 </parent>
 ```

-Of course, **we’re using the Boot parent here**, which defines dependencies, plugins, properties that our project will inherit.
+We are using the Boot parent, which defines dependencies, plugins, properties that our project will inherit.
 This greatly simplifies the configuration of our project, as no longer have to define all these explicitly.

-Now we’re reached the _dependencies_ section, which is where things get interesting.
-As we can see, **we actually have a single dependency at this stage**:
+Now we’re reached the _dependencies_ section:

 ```
 <dependencies>